Which airlines have the most take off and landing slots at London Heathrow Airport?

 |Airline||Slots held||% of total|

-Unsurprisingly, British Airways comes out on top with over 50% of all slots allocated (the grand total of slots is 9,680 per week, so 690 departures per day).
-This is an order of magnitude more than Virgin Atlantic which has a meagre 4.1% in comparison.
+Unsurprisingly, British Airways comes out on top with over 50% of all slots allocated (the grand total of slots across all airlines is 9220 per week, so 658 departures per day).
+This is an order of magnitude more than Virgin Atlantic which has a meagre 4.25% in comparison.

 The list doesn’t adjust for common ownership.
-Lufthansa used to be No 2, for example, before transferring many slots to its low cost offshoot Eurowings.
-In theory you could add in SWISS and other Lufthansa Group airlines to their total too.
+In reality, Lufthansa Group has many more slots than it seems because they are listed by individual airline, rather than the group as a whole.
+In theory you could add in SWISS, Eurowings and other Lufthansa Group airlines to their total.

 Who is a likely taker of slots which airlines do not want to fly?

-As it happens, we know which airlines are keen on Heathrow slots because the list of failed applications is published by Airport Coordination.
+As it happens, we know which airlines are keen on Heathrow slots because new requests are published by Airport Coordination.

 Slot allocation by alliance

-Let’s take a look at alliances.
-Looking at the top 25 airlines, oneworld comes out on top with 65% of the slot allocation.
+Let’s take a look at Heathrow slot allocation by airline alliance.
+Looking at all airlines, oneworld comes out on top with 60% of the slot allocation.
+This isn’t surprising given that British Airways, a oneworld member, is the single largest Heathrow slot holder.

-Star Alliance trails with 16% whilst SkyTeam is barely in the same league with just over 6% of the total.
+Star Alliance trails with 18% whilst SkyTeam is barely in the same league with just over 10%.
+This is a substantially better performance than in previous years, before Virgin Atlantic joined SkyTeam.

 Heathrow slot allocations by airline alliance: